Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Kac--Moody Groups

-are homeomorphisms. \end{Theorem} \begin{Proof} We prove here only the statement for $m_1$, since the arguments for $m_2$ are the same because of symmetry.\\ By the algebraic Iwasawa decomposition \Cref{Prop:AlgIwasawa} we know that $m_\pm$ is a bijection, so it follows from the continuity of multiplication in $G$ that $m_\pm$ is continuous.
+\begin{Proof} By the algebraic Iwasawa decomposition \Cref{Prop:AlgIwasawa} we know that $m_\pm$ is a bijection, so it follows from the continuity of multiplication in $G$ that $m_\pm$ is continuous with respect to the Kac--Peterson topology.
 Thus, all that remains is to construct an inverse continuous map as in the proof of \cite[Proposition 3.31]{FHHK_2017}.\\ Let $g \in G$ and define the two elements

 where the maps $\iota_\pm$ are the same as in \Cref{Lemma:HilfeIwasawa}.
 Therefore we define the map